dandandy/go-hello-world/README.md

 # Simple Go Web API Application

 This repo contains a simple Web API Application written in Go.
-Due to the simplicity of the challenge I have decided to not use any frameworks and instead only use the default library.
+I decided to not use any frameworks and instead only use the default library since I felt that frameworks are overkill for these endpoints.

 This project was built using Go 1.16 but should work with most versions.